Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC:5733].
 This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with DK Hostmaster.

-See the extension: `dkhm:contact_validated` in the response.
+See the extension: [`dkhm:contact_validated`](#dkhmcontact_validated) extension used in the response.

 Please note that the email address (`contact:email`) is masked and the value: `anonymous@dk-hostmaster.dk` is always returned for this field, Unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information.

-The info contact command response is only available for the registrant contact object, unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information or additional contact objects as
+The info contact command response is only available for the registrant contact object, unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information or additional contact objects.

 <a id="info-contact-request"></a>
 ##### info contact request